 Woodworking is my favorite of many hobbies, and I must be proactive to keep it a hobby.
-It’s part of a long term plan that is about relationships, not an income.
 If I’m not careful, I’ll be crafting chairs that have no one to hold.

 To try and keep woodworking from becoming a regret, I’m going to discontinue: